jonthebeef/jonthebeef.github.io/_process/design.md

 # “The Product is the Service is the Marketing” - *Russell Davies*

 ## Using insights delivered through the [discovery phase](/process/discover.md), I work with teams to create innovative solutions using the defined product strategy.
 By proxy, I’m familiar with Lean UX design principles, meaning I like to quickly bring ideas to life through design and prototyping, and get them into user hands iteratively to establish further stages.
+My toolkit?
+Sketch, Invision and Zeplin.

 <div class="process-page-items">